-Kurds have different styles of clothing that depends on where they live.
-Men and women rather wear a loose dress which is fastened to the hips or waist by a broad belt shaped fabric.
+Kurds have different styles of clothing that depend on where they live.
+Men and women rather wear a loose dress that is fastened to the hips or waist by a broad belt-shaped fabric.
 Men wear coats in accordance with their pants and women decorate their scarves with coins and jewelry.

-Although Lur men love to use natural colors in their outfit, women like to wear light colored feminine dresses that have stripes on their pant legs.
+Although Lur men love to use natural colors in their outfits, women like to wear light-colored feminine dresses that have stripes on their pant legs.
 After twirling the special scarf around the hair and neck women hang the rest behind their back.